gdoor-org/gdoor-org.github.io/web-installer.md

 <span id="not-allowed" slot="not-allowed">Error: The Web Installer was not granted permission to access USB.</span>
 </esp-web-install-button>

 ## Firmware Updates

-For updating the firmware of your running GDoor adapter, please use the update functionality provided by the GDoor adapter web interface.
+For updating the firmware of your running GDoor adapter, please use the update functionality provided by the GDoor adapter web interface:

 1. open [GDoor adapter web interface](http://GDoor/) (in case the link doesn't work, please lookup adapter IP address in your router)
 2. click "Update"